-So to help with alleviate the problem and possibly clear up some confusion, here’s the difference between the most commonly used muzzle devices in use today . . .
+So to help with alleviate the problem and clear up some confusion, here’s the difference between the most commonly used muzzle devices in use today . . .

 When you buy an AR-15, or any modern rifle with a threaded barrel, the default muzzle device is typically a flash hider.
-It’s the standard-issue muzzle device for the M16 and M-4 rifles in the U.S. military, and since the current service rifle is the model for a lot of civilian firearms, that’s what the gun companies tend to use by default as well.
+It’s the standard-issue muzzle device for the M16 and M-4 rifles in the U.S. military, and since the current service rifle is the model for a lot of civilian firearms, it’s what the gun companies tend to use by default as well.

 A flash hider works by efficiently mixing the air and the unburnt powder at the end of the muzzle in such a way that there is little or no flash.
 To understand exactly how it does that requires a mixture of fluid dynamics and chemistry, a background that I lack.
 But you can see that it works by comparing a gun with a flash hider with one that only has a bare muzzle.